Interim Executive Director

-As the Membership Sales and Marketing Coordinator, John is responsible for the Partnership’s membership efforts.
+As the Membership Director, John is responsible for the Partnership’s membership efforts.
 This includes membership sales, retention and engagement.
-He also oversees the operations of the Downtown Pass, a discount card designed to give residents the opportunity to explore, experience and save Downtown.
+He also facilitates the monthly membership meetings and manages the Downtown Greeter Station program.
 John joined ADP after many years of working in the hospitality and community development industries.
 Previously, John served as the Community Program Manager for the nonprofit NeighborWorks Alaska and managed the organization’s community building and organizing programs – Paint the Town, StepUpAK Leadership Summit, and Anchorage Winter Market.
-As a lifelong Anchorage resident, John loves being a part of the ADP team because his work helps progress the organization’s mission of making Downtown Anchorage clean, safe, and vital.
+As a lifelong Anchorage resident, John loves being a part of the ADP team because his work helps progress the organization’s mission of making downtown Anchorage clean, safe, and vital.
 When not at work, he can usually be found in the woods at a local golf course or out spending time with his wife and dogs.
 John received his B.B.A. in Marketing from the University of Alaska Anchorage.

 Contact John: email@example.com